SiriusStarr/autotagical-legacy/README.md

   * `File [tag1, tag2]` -- "Tag: tag1"
   * `File [tag2, tag4]` -- "Tag: "
   * `File [tag1, tag2, tag3]` -- "Tag: tag2"
+* `/PP|` -- The "prettify" operator.
+Putting this at the very start of a format string causes the result to be "prettified" after all other operators have been resolved (except `/TAGS|` and `/EXT`, for obvious reasons).
+In practice, this means converting to title-case and replacing underscores `_` with spaces, e.g. `/PP|bank_statements` will become `Bank Statements`, which most would agree is prettier.
+It must be the **first** operator in a format string (after other operators have been resolved).
+* `/PP-|` -- Like the normal "prettify" operator but additionally convert hyphens `-` to spaces.

 ### Subfolders Only
 The following operators only function in format strings for subfolder names and